NameMC/sniper/README.md

 > Step 2: Refresh your page

 After your page has finished refreshing, select the `Profile` request.
 Oh, the confusion.
 Yes, there's two.
 I tend to select the lower one on the list, this usually tends to be the correct one.
+Make sure you're on the `Fetch/XHR` filter to locate it quickly.

 ![https://i.gyazo.com/8e1109642fa98adb1a93a9512ed7d81f.png](https://i.gyazo.com/8e1109642fa98adb1a93a9512ed7d81f.png)